Schmitt trigger: Comparison between emitter- and collector-coupled circuit

-The emitter-coupled version has the advantage that the input transistor is reverse biased when the input voltage is quite below the high threshold so the transistor is surely cut-off.
-It was important when germanium transistors were used for implementing the circuit and this advantage has determined its popularity.
-The input base resistor can be omitted since the emitter resistor limits the current when the input base-emitter junction is forward-biased.
+The emitter-coupled version has the advantage that the input transistor is reverse biased when the input voltage is quite below the high threshold so the transistor is definitely cut off.
+This was important when germanium transistors were used for implementing the circuit, and this configuration has continued to be popular.
+The input base resistor can be omitted, since the emitter resistor limits the current when the input base-emitter junction is forward-biased.

-An emitter-coupled Schmitt trigger logical zero output level may not be low enough and might need an additional output shifting circuit.
+An emitter-coupled Schmitt trigger logical zero output level may not be low enough and might need an additional output level shifting circuit.
 The collector-coupled Schmitt trigger has extremely low (almost zero) output at logical zero.

 Op-amp implementations

 Schmitt triggers are commonly implemented using an operational amplifier or a dedicated comparator.
 An open-loop op-amp and comparator may be considered as an analog-digital device having analog inputs and a digital output that extracts the sign of the voltage difference between its two inputs.
 The positive feedback is applied by adding a part of the output voltage to the input voltage in series or parallel manner.
 Due to the extremely high op-amp gain, the loop gain is also high enough and provides the avalanche-like process.